Osteoporosis, Breast Cancer, and Eating Disorders: Not Just for Women

 The approach to treatment is geared to the stage, or extent, of the disease at diagnosis.
 Since there are so few cases of breast cancer in men, the data on effectiveness of treatment comes from clinical trials in women.
 If the cancer is found in an early stage before it spreads to surrounding tissue or to the lymph nodes, surgical removal of the breast and lymph nodes may completely remove the cancer.
 However, often some additional therapy (adjuvant) is recommended to kill any undetected cancer cells that may have been left behind after surgery.
 Depending on the type of cells in the tumor, and a person’s general health, hormone,

 may be used.
-Later stages of breast cancer may be treated with multiple adjuvant therapies.
-If the breast cancer has spread to other organs, a regimen of hormonal or chemotherapy is tailored to each patient.
+Later stages of breast cancer may be treated with a combination of therapies.
+If the breast cancer has spread to other organs, a regimen of hormonal or chemotherapy is tailored to each man.
 Once hormonal or chemotherapy is no longer effective, there are still options for immunotherapy as well as other treatments to relieve symptoms.

-Patients also need follow-up monitoring, which may include regular exams, blood chemistry, imaging (such as
+Men who have or had breast cancer also need follow-up monitoring, which may include regular exams, blood tests, imaging (such as an

 Two common eating disorders include anorexia nervosa and bulimia nervosa.

 anorexia nervosa, the person limits food intake to the point of starvation.
 With

 bulimia nervosa, people alternate between eating large amounts of food and ridding the body of it through vomiting or laxative use.

 Anorexia and bulimia are most commonly seen in people who have a fear of getting fat, or in people who have body image problems that are heavily influenced by weight and shape.
 Other aspects of eating disorders include psychological factors centering around control, attention, mood, or even family environment.
 Many times disorders include